forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 ![relative](images/m2m_enable_edit_button.PNG)

-11. To view more information we will update the the List Layout of M2M Test Script Scenarios by going to **Context Menu -> List Layout**.
+11. To view more information we will update the the List Layout of M2M Test Script Scenarios by going to **Configure -> List Layout**.

 ![relative](images/m2m_list_layout_update.PNG)